- Notes on sources and an index to each monthly file appears at the end.

 6 May 2000: Arsenal 2 Chelsea 1 meant Arsenal finished second, as Leeds and Liverpool failed to win their respective matches.
 Henry scored both to make him top league scorer for the season with 17 – exactly as Anelka had the previous season.

-7 May 1910: King Edward VII died; the mourning period throwing a spanner in the works of Arsenal’s attempt to restructure the club as a period of national mourning was ordered.
+7 May 1910: King Edward VII died; the mourning period throwing a spanner in the works of Arsenal’s attempt to restructure the club as no commercial activity could continue until after the funeral.

 7 May 1927: Tottenham 0 Arsenal 4.
-Chapman’s team finally beat Tottenham at his 4th attempt and ended the season with six wins in the last seven, but only finished 11th.
+Chapman’s team finally beat Tottenham at the 4th attempt and ended the season with six wins in the last seven, but only finished 11th.

-7 May 1938: Arsenal 5 Bolton 0 – Arsenal won the league for fifth time in 8 years.
+7 May 1938: Arsenal 5 Bolton 0 – Arsenal won the league for the fifth time in 8 years.
 Bastin and Carr each got two and Kirchen got the other.
 Not only did Arsenal need to win but also Wolverhampton had to lose – which they duly did.
 Man City, last season’s champions, lost and were relegated.
 For the story of the month’s football in detail see here.
 Eddie Carr got two goals.

 7 May 1966: Arsenal 1 Leicester 0.
 The last game as manager for Billy Wright.
 His job had been to take Arsenal back to the top but his record of 7th, 8th, 13th and 14th was worse than his predecessor, and crowds were dramatically down.

 7 May 1983 John Hawley’s final game for Arsenal against his former club, Sunderland, who won 1-0 at Highbury.
 Arsenal finished the season in 10th.
 Infinitely more important was his subsequent role in saving lives in the Bradford stadium fire.

 7 May 1984: Tony Woodcock scored his 21st and final league goal of the season in the 3-3 draw with WHU at Highbury.
 The club finished sixth.